mattungaro/Additional-Code-Examples/README.md

 # Additional-Code-Examples

-Challenge Files (DecompositionChallenge, kMeansChallenge, kNNChallenge, SentimentChallenge, PCAChallenge) - scripts designed as tests for my machine learning/data mining abilities as part of a Data Mining course by Barton Poulson.
+Challenge Files (ApioriChallenge, DecompositionChallenge, kMeansChallenge, kNNChallenge, SentimentChallenge, PCAChallenge) - scripts designed as tests for my machine learning/data mining abilities as part of a Data Mining course by Barton Poulson.
 I received a certification of completion upon finishing this course.

 Cost_living_homelessness.r - graphing cost of living as compared to homelessness rates.